Karenm0633/github-tutorial-1/README.md

 1. Type in `touch README.md` in the command line. `touch` means to make a new file that you can type your code in. `README.md` is the file name.
 2. Open your first-repo directory and go into the README.md file.
 3. Type in whatever you want; it could be "woigjmwaogw" or "Hello World!"
-4. type in ctrl + S to save your file
+4. Type in ctrl + S to save your file
 5. Go back to the command line and type in `git add README.md`.
 This adds the file to the staging area to be sent to Github.
 6. Now type in `git commit -m "Create README file"`. `git commit -m` is a Git command to commit the changes that you made in the file.
 The text in the quoation marks has to be related to what you changed.
 7. [Go back to github.com](https://github.com)